ncase/anxiety/scenes/act3.md

 publish("act3",["roofhunter",20]);
 ```

-r: Or have a *bullet put in its fucking skull*.
+r: Or have a *bullet put in its skull*.

 ```
 publish("act3",["roofhunter",27]);